opendistro/for-elasticsearch-docs/docs/security-configuration/ldap.md

 ### (Advanced) Control LDAP user attributes

-By default, the Security plugin reads all LDAP user attributes and makes them available for index name variable substitution and DLS query variable substitution.
+By default, the security plugin reads all LDAP user attributes and makes them available for index name variable substitution and DLS query variable substitution.
 If your LDAP entries have a lot of attributes, you might want to control which attributes should be made available.
 The fewer the attributes, the better the performance.

 Name | Description
 :--- | :---